Westerface/software-design-vu/docs/assignment2.md

 The second state we are going to describe is ‘Edit Snippets’.

-The first thing a user has to do is again, open the application.
+The first thing a user has to do is, again, is open the application.
 Doing so is getting him to the Dashboard state.
 Next, the user has to choose Add Snippet.
 This will enable the ‘All Snippets’ screen.
-Through the ‘All Snippets’ state the user can perform a series of activities such as sorting, searching, editing, adding or deleting a snippet.
-In that screen there are lists of filters as well as a list of Snippets.
+Through the ‘All Snippets’ state, the user can perform a series of activities such as sorting, searching, editing, adding or deleting a snippet.
+On that screen, there are lists of filters as well as a list of Snippets.
 The text editor, which is on the left of the screen will be automatically filled with the chosen snippet.
-If the user chooses another snippet then its content as well as details (name, programing language) will be filled in the corresponding blank spaces on top of the text editor.
-Finally, at the bottom of the editor there is the ‘Save’ button.
+If the user chooses another snippet then its content, as well as details (name, programing language), will be filled in the corresponding blank spaces on top of the text editor.
+Finally, at the bottom of the editor, there is the ‘Save’ button.
 Any changes made, followed by a click on the save button will automatically update the current snippet.

-When editing a snippet there are certain steps that need to be followed in order for the process to be successfully completed.
+When editing a snippet certain steps need to be followed in order for the process to be successfully completed.

 Firstly, the name needs to be edited.
 This does not necessarily mean that the name needs to be changed.
 It means that the user has to make sure that a name for the snippet exists.
-Otherwise the process cannot be completed.
+Otherwise, the process cannot be completed.

-The next data field is programming language.
+The next data field is the programming language.
 As in the ‘Add snippets’ state, this field can be left blank, in which case it will automatically be filled with the option ‘TEXT’, or not changed and hence inherit the previous programming language preference stated in that snippet.

-In addition to programming language, category field can also be left unchanged.
+In addition to programming language, the category field can also be left unchanged.
 Again, the previous data will be preserved, if there was any.

 Finally, there is the content of the snippet.
-This is another mandatory field, that needs not be empty.
-So the user can either write new stuff down, edit some of the existing, or entirely change the content of the snippet.
+This is another mandatory field, that needs not to be empty.
+So the user can either write new text down, edit some of the existing, or entirely change the content of the snippet.

-When the user is done editing the snippet, the next he needs to do in order to complete the process is saving his changes.
-Pressing save will cause the program to go through a number of steps.
+When the user is done editing the snippet, the next thing he needs to do in order to complete the process is saving his changes.
+Pressing save will cause the program to go through several steps.
 Validation of the data is the first step.
 That means that a check will be performed in order to ensure that a name does exist for the snippet and the content is not empty.
 Then the selected snippet object is taken from the Datamodel of the JList and is passed as a parameter inside Globals’ SnippetHelper.
 SnippetHelper can perform various tasks through its functions such as add, search, delete edit or sort snippets.
 Sorting can be done by name (ascending or descending), date (ascending or descending), as well as date modified (ascending or descending).

 In this state, though, we care about the editing method.
-So, through snippetHelper the program moves to the updateSnippet method.
+So, through snippetHelper, the program moves to the updateSnippet method.
 The program uses this method to update the passed object in the allSnippetsList and send it back to the SnippetParser.
 In the SnippetParser the now updated list is used in the update function.
-There a convertion takes place that translates the snippet oject to JSON format.
+There a conversion takes place that translates the snippet object to JSON format.
 After this is done, the new JSON-format outcome is saved in a file.
-Finally, in order to see the changes the data needs to be updated.
+Finally, in order to see the changes, the data needs to be updated.
 So, the program updates the data model in the All Snippet Screen and the updated snippet becomes visible.